 Readings: Sirach 3:2-6, 12-14; Colossians 3:12-21; Matthew 2:13-15, 19-23

-The first reading for Mass this Sunday, from the Old Testament Book of Sirach, contains practical instructions for proper living with others, focusing on obedience to and honor for parents, the Fourth Commandment: Honor your father and mother,” which according to our faith tradition, is of fundamental importance, as is love of parents for their offspring.
+The first reading for Mass this Sunday, from the Old Testament Book of Sirach, contains practical instructions for proper living with others, focusing on obedience to and honor for parents, which according to our faith tradition, is of fundamental importance as is love of parents for their offspring.

 The supreme model for all such God-centered living is, of course, the Holy Family of Nazareth.
 Their mode of acting, though hidden from others for the most part, nonetheless was rooted in mutual love, service and fidelity.

-For some that is in fact found in connection to or membership in a monastery or other religious community, and I’m all for that, but for most people it means simply belonging to a family, a parish, a support group of one kind or another.
-Those who have connection with some kind of community, by and large seem to be able to weather the inevitable storms of life with greater peace and ease.
+For some that is in fact found in connection to or membership in a monastery or other religious community, but for most people it means simply belonging to a family, a parish, a support group of one kind or another.
+Those who have some connection with some kind of community by and large seem to be able to weather the inevitable storms of life with greater peace and ease.

-This may not always be the case I realize, but something that I have concluded from talking with many people over the years.
-Again, we are not islands, but connected to one another and form a family of followers of Christ.
+This may not always be the case I realize, but by and large it seems to be what I have concluded from talking with many people over the years.
+We are not islands, but connected to one another and form a family of followers of Christ.
 We count on and rely on one another to assist us in going through life and ultimately falling into the hands of a loving God who has cared for us from all eternity.

 The second lesson for Mass this Sunday, from the Letter of Saint to the Colossians, was composed at a time when Saint Paul was in prison.
 Paul asks his hearers to strive for ordinary virtues in everyday life, such as love and respect for one another, mercy, kindness, humility and meekness, along with patience, especially bearing with one another at all times, forgiving, just as the Lord has forgiven them and is always ready to forgive.